ngpeijiun/stat/100/lesson02.md

 3.  **Stratified Sampling**

-    **Stratified sampling** is possible when it makes sens to partition the population into groups based on a factor that may influence the variable that is being measured.
+    **Stratified sampling** is possible when it makes sense to partition the population into groups based on a factor that may influence the variable that is being measured.
 These groups are then called strata.
 An individual group is called stratum.
 With **stratified sampling** one should:

     - partition the population into groups (strata)
     - obtain a simple random sample from each group (stratum)
     - collect data on each sampling unit that was randomly sampled from each group (stratum)

+    **Stratified sampling** works best when a heterogeneous population is split into fairly homogeneous groups.
+Under these conditions, stratification generally produces more precise estimates of the population percents than estimates that would be found from a simple random sample.

 ### 2.4.2 Non-probability Sampling